-A wrongful death suit can stem from a variety of situations, including motor vehicle collisions, workplace accidents, slip-and-fall accidents, and medical malpractice.
+A wrongful death suit can stem from a variety of situations, including motor vehicle collisions, workplace accidents, and slip-and-fall accidents.
 Generally, to prove wrongful death, you must be able to show that another party’s negligence, or intentional or reckless behavior, caused the death of your loved one.
 Your attorney will use eyewitness testimony, police reports, expert testimony, medical records, and photos and videos of the accident and accident scene to establish a breach of duty and causation of death.
 Your attorney will also need to show that the survivors have suffered financial loss because of the decedent’s death.

 What damages can I recover?

 If your lawsuit is successful, you can recover damages for the decedent’s medical expenses and pain and suffering, funeral and burial expenses, loss of income, loss of companionship, and loss of household services.
 While no amount of compensation can erase the pain of losing someone you love, it can provide you with financial stability as you process your grief.